gkjohnson/three-mesh-bvh/README.md

 Instantiates the helper to visualize a MeshBVH.

 If a `mesh` and no `bvh` is provided then the `mesh.geometry.boundsTree` is displayed.
 Otherwise the provided bvh is displayed.
-Addtionally, if `mesh` is provided then the helper world transform is automatically synchronized with the Mesh.
+Additionally, if `mesh` is provided then the helper world transform is automatically synchronized with the Mesh.
 Otherwise if not `mesh` is provided then the user can manage the transform.

 ### .update